 VPNBook only offers servers in four locations: Canada, US East, US West and the Netherlands.
 If you need P2P, the list gets shorter, as it's only supported on the Canadian servers.
 And bear in mind that once you've chosen a location, that's it – you can't switch later, which may be a problem if the VPN doesn't give you access to a blocked site.

-While you might expect a dedicated VPN to be expensive, VPNBook's offering is actually cheaper than some standard plans at only $7.95 per month.
+While you might expect a dedicated VPN to be expensive, VPNBook's offering is actually cheaper than some standard plans at only $7.95 per month (that's cheaper than NordVPN's monthly and ExpressVPN's annual plans, for example).
 There are no setup fees or long-term commitments required, and the company offers a 30-day money-back guarantee if things don’t work out.

 This starts with a statement that: "We do not collect any personal information or store any user's internet data"; the company isn't logging your internet activities.